Two Phase Commit Protocol in Rust and Go

 We put this on Google Cloud Platform with separate VMs for each service.
 That’s when we learned that network latency is real and partial failures are everywhere.

-Testing distributed systems is way trickier than regular programs because everything happens at once and things fail in weird ways:
+Testing distributed systems is way trickier than regular programs.
+Everything happens at once and things fail in weird ways:

 1